Discretizing

 By leveraging expertise in the subject matter, the intervals or thresholds can be chosen to reflect real-world significance, such as categorizing weather conditions into meaningful ranges (e.g., “freezing,” “warm,” “hot”).
 This approach contrasts with automatic binning methods (as depicted in approach 2), such as equal-width or equal-frequency binning, where intervals may not correspond to meaningful domain-specific boundaries.

-For instance, lets load the auto mpg data set and based on automotive standards, we can define horsepower categories:
+For instance, let’s load the auto mpg dataset and, based on automotive standards, define horsepower categories:

 • Low: Cars with horsepower less than 100 (typically small, fuel-efficient cars)